 The construction core is made out of powder-coated steel which is the material of choice nowadays since it is difficult to scratch, peel, or chip it when playing and is also a rust-free material that will extend the life expectancy of the arcade.
 The return ramp is made out of nylon, though it isn’t really thick so careful with leaning into it too much.
 The stitches on both sides are solid and the safety nets are going to stop most wild balls.

-The nets on the rims are an issue since they often get caught up on the scoring sensors and aren’t that well-made either.
-The hoops are 11 inch ones so you can find better nets online and just swap them.
-The rims themselves have a solid feel and give a good bounce to the ball when it hits them.
-They are connected to the MDF backboard which isn’t the sturdiest but will endure your kid’s throws for quite some time.
+The nets on the rims pose an issue as they often get caught up on the scoring sensors and aren’t that well-made either.
+You can find better nets online and just swap them since the hoops are 11 inches.
+The rims themselves provide a solid feel and give the ball a good bounce when it hits them.
+The MDF backboard, which isn’t the sturdiest, connects to the rims but will endure your kid’s throws for quite some time.

 Most of the good basketball arcade games today have decent scoring systems that have triple digit capabilities allowing you to set a high score as high as 999 points.
 The Giantex arcade has dual displays, one for each player, and one smaller display above those that displays other settings.
 These scoring displays are connected to the two infrared optical sensors on each rim and to the front control panel that controls all the functions.